DoctorKhan/The-Social-Game-Book/src/10_part/015_the_game_that_never_ends.md

-Excellent.
-This chapter serves as a powerful conclusion to the book's opening argument.
-Here is an improved version that elaborates on your strong ideas and integrates them into a more fluid narrative, consistent with the established style.

-***

-## Chapter 5: The Game That Never Ends
+# Chapter 5: The Game That Never Ends

 When a board game becomes joyless and rigged, the players can do something remarkable: they can stop.
 They can flip the board, scatter the pieces, and either start over with a fresh sense of fairness or choose a different game entirely.
 This power to reset is the very soul of play.